SUVAT Equations Explained: GCSE & A-Level Physics Guide

 Mixing Up u and v

-This is the single most frequent error.
+This bears repeating.
 Always be clear about which velocity is at the start and which is at the end.
-Read the question carefully.
-“A car travelling at 30 m/s brakes to a stop” means u = 30 and v = 0, not the other way around.
+“A car travelling at 30 m/s brakes to a stop” means u = 30 and v = 0.
+Not the other way around.

 Forgetting Negative Signs for Deceleration

-When an object is slowing down, the acceleration is negative (assuming you have defined the direction of motion as positive).
-If a car decelerates at 5 m/s², write a = -5 m/s² in your equation.
-Forgetting the negative sign will give you a displacement or velocity that is too large.
-Similarly, for objects falling under gravity when thrown upward, a = -9.8 m/s².
+When an object slows down, acceleration is negative (assuming you’ve defined the direction of motion as positive).
+A car decelerating at 5 m/s²?
+Write a = -5 m/s² in your equation.
+Forgetting the negative sign gives you a displacement or velocity that’s too large.
+Same applies to objects thrown upward: a = -9.8 m/s².

 Wrong Units

 SUVAT equations require consistent SI units: metres for displacement, metres per second for velocity, metres per second squared for acceleration, and seconds for time.
-If a question gives speed in km/h, convert it to m/s before substituting.
-To convert km/h to m/s, divide by 3.6.
+Speed given in km/h?
+Convert it to m/s before substituting.
+Divide by 3.6.

 Not Stating “From Rest” as u = 0

 Questions often say an object “starts from rest” or “is dropped.”
 Both mean u = 0 m/s.
-Do not skip this step.
-Write it down explicitly so you do not forget to include it in your equation.
+Write it down explicitly.
+Don’t skip this step.

 Exam Technique Tips

 Show every step.
-Write out your known values, state which equation you are using, substitute, and solve.
-Examiners award method marks for each of these steps.
-Even if your final answer is wrong, you can still pick up 2 or 3 marks out of 4 by showing clear working.
+Write out your known values, state which equation you’re using, substitute, and solve.
+Examiners award method marks for each step.
+Even if your final answer is wrong, you can still pick up 2 or 3 marks out of 4 with clear working.

 Draw a diagram.
-For projectile or vertical motion questions, sketch the situation and label the direction you are taking as positive.
-This helps you assign the correct signs to your values and avoids confusion.
+For projectile or vertical motion questions, sketch the situation and label which direction you’re taking as positive.
+This helps you assign correct signs and avoids confusion.

 Check your answer makes sense.
-If you calculate that a car has a final velocity of 500 m/s after braking, something has gone wrong.
-Develop the habit of sanity-checking your answers against real-world expectations.
+If you calculate that a car has a final velocity of 500 m/s after braking, something’s gone wrong.
+Get into the habit of sanity-checking against real-world expectations.

 Practice two-stage problems.
-At A-Level especially, many questions involve two stages of motion (for example, a car accelerates then decelerates).
-Use SUVAT separately for each stage, remembering that the final velocity of stage one becomes the initial velocity of stage two.
+At A-Level especially, many questions involve two stages of motion (a car accelerates then decelerates, for instance).
+Use SUVAT separately for each stage.
+The final velocity of stage one becomes the initial velocity of stage two.

 SUVAT at A-Level

 At A-Level, SUVAT extends into two-dimensional projectile motion.
-You apply the equations independently to the horizontal and vertical components.
+You apply the equations independently to horizontal and vertical components.
 Horizontally, acceleration is zero (ignoring air resistance), so the equations simplify.
 Vertically, acceleration is g = 9.8 m/s² downward.
-The time variable links the two directions together.
-Mastering one-dimensional SUVAT at GCSE gives you a strong foundation for this more advanced work.
+Time links the two directions together.
+Mastering one-dimensional SUVAT at GCSE gives you a solid foundation for this more advanced work.

-If you are studying A-Level Physics, building fluency with SUVAT now will pay dividends across mechanics, circular motion, and even simple harmonic motion in Year 13.
+If you’re studying A-Level Physics, building fluency with SUVAT now will pay off across mechanics, circular motion, and even simple harmonic motion in Year 13.

 Summary